Going Vertical with Austin’s Waterline

 They identify urban landscapes without a word.
 They decorate postcards and serve as backdrops for city-dweller balconies and commutes to the office.
 Iconic skyscrapers give their homes personalities and proof of economic growth, but what makes them special to those who help erect them from the terrain below?

-As an established tower contractor in downtown Austin, TX, DPR’s toolbelt for constructing some of the tallest, highest quality and most unique structural giants in the city is overrun with expertise.
-And it because of that trusted expertise and commercial market prowess, they are on track to build Waterline, which will be the tallest tower in Texas: a 1,025-ft., 74-story mixed-use residential, office, hotel and retail skyscraper aptly named Waterline in homage to its proximity to downtown Austin’s Lady Bird Lake and Waller Creek.
+As an established tower contractor in downtown Austin, TX, DPR’s toolbelt for constructing some of the tallest, highest quality and most unique structural giants in the city is built on expertise and experience.
+And it because of that trusted expertise and commercial market prowess, they are on track to build Waterline, which will be the tallest tower in Texas: a 74-story mixed-use residential, office, hotel and retail skyscraper aptly named Waterline in homage to its proximity to downtown Austin’s Lady Bird Lake.

 Building a project of this magnitude takes a lot more than expertise though.
 One key factor to achieving success is approaching the construction journey with an unwavering commitment to efficiency, which DPR sees as the only way to scale the quality that must go into every floor.